 The Hamilton House - Located in the Crown Mill National Register District Dalton's oldest house is a brick, Georgian Plan Cottage.
 It was constructed in the Federal Style in 1840, just after the Indian removal.
-A very early addition boasts a Palladian window, doubtless a minor architectural marvel, given the time and place.
-John Hamilton came to Dalton as a civil engineer for the W&A Railroad and rose to great local prominence.
-During the Civil War, the Kentucky Orphan Brigade camped here during the Confederate Army of the Tennessee's winter stay in Dalton (1863-64).
+A very early addition boasts a Palladian window, doubtless a minor architectural marvel,

-- ❖ Location: 701 Chattanooga Avenue, Dalton - ❖ National Register of Historic Places/ state significance
+- Location: 701 Chattanooga Avenue, Dalton - National Register of Historic Places/ state significance

-The Huff House - Confederate Gen. Joseph Johnston's headquarters in Dalton from December of 1863 to March of 1864.
+The Huff House -.
+Confederate Gen. Joseph Johnston's headquarters in Dalton from December of 1863 to March of 1864.
 The vernacular frame building with Gothic Revival influence, is currently owned by the Whitfield-Murray Historical Society.